 When you are hurt in an incident that is caused by someone else’s negligence, their first instinct is to assume that you are not as hurt as you say you are.
 It is a common reaction that lessens the guilt of their actions, but it is also a common tactic used by the insurance companies to dispute your claim.

 The Insurance Company Will Blame You for Not Seeking Medical Treatment Fast Enough.

-The Bertoldo, Baker, Carter & Smith, our traffic-collision attorneys cannot state enough how important it is to seek medical care directly after an injury occurs.
+The Bertoldo, Baker, Carter, Smith & Cullen, our traffic-collision attorneys cannot state enough how important it is to seek medical care directly after an injury occurs.
 When injury victims delay their medical care, the insurance company can – and often will – say that the injury could have occurred during another event, or that you did not make the necessary effort to lessen your injuries through medical care.
 Both could result in non-payment.

 The Insurance Company Will Blame You for Filing an Incomplete or Late Claim.